lizy14/wft-assignments/wall/readme.md

 Defined in `network.js` and being reusable, it lowers the coupling between networking and the message handling logic, enables an easy implementation of local emulation, and makes the codes clean.

 Uses Fetch API instead of traditional Ajax.
-I love the concept of Promises!

 ### message buffer
 There is a FIFO buffer of incoming messages, to make sure that when too much messages arrives within a short period of time, the app does not crash or freeze up.

+> networking -> messageHandler -> [buffer] -> messageDispatcher -> messagesManager -> rendering

 ### user avatar
-If an avatar takes too long to load, an "anonymous" avatar is displayed alternatively.
+If an avatar takes too long to load, an "anonymous" avatar is displayed instead.
 When loading finishes, the actual one fades out.

 This feature involves `<img>`'s `onload` event.

 ### administrator messages
-As an overlay.
+Displayed as an overlay.

 ### animation

+I love CSS3 transition!

 * user avatar fading in;
 * new messages coming in;